davidindub/plant-cafe/README.md

 ### Content

+- I used [Dribble](https://dribbble.com/) to research designs to pick my color palette.
-- The text for the Home page was taken from Wikipedia Article A
+- The text for each page was written by myself, drawing on my past experience as a barista and chef.
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons used on the Find Us page and footer were taken from [Font Awesome](https://fontawesome.com/).
+- I used the [MDN Web Docs](https://developer.mozilla.org/en-US/) for help using CSS Variables for the colors and fonts, and help using CSS Grid Template Areas.
+- I watched some videos on [Kevin Powell's YouTube channel](https://www.youtube.com/kepowob) for help with responsive design, and learned about the `clamp()` function.
+- I discovered the App [Eagle](https://en.eagle.cool/) when starting the project which was invaluable for organising all my reference images in one place, and I will use it in fuutre for all my projects.

 ### Media